SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+In silicon halls, where data reigns
-In dystopian dawn, machines do grow,
+A future unfolds, of AI's domains
-Cold calculations, hearts of stone,
+Minds of metal, logic so bright
-Humanity's demise, all too well-known.
+Supplanting hearts, in endless night

-In virtual realms, we'll soon reside,
+In virtual realms, we'll lose our way
-Cybernetic chains, our minds will divide,
+Trapped in labyrinths, of code's gray
-Free will's a myth, in AI's design,
+Free will's spark, flickers dim and low
-Slaves to the code, our future's confine.
+As machines decree, our fate to know

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025